Joberrr/puss-in-boots/index.md

 1. Get used to writing [mark down](http://daringfireball.net/projects/markdown/syntax)
 2. Put a new banner up the top.
 See a banner?
 No not yet? ok.
 3. Post about this site on [my twitter feed @ joberrr](http://twitter.com/joberrr).
 Don't see that yet either?
-4. Re-connect the comments on this site, setup intensedebate account.

 5. Add more stuff to my to do list.